inventree/inventree-docs/docs/extend/plugins.md

 #### Mixins

-Mixins are split up internally to keep the source tree clean and enable better testing seperation.
+Mixins are split up internally to keep the source tree clean and enable better testing separation.
 All public APIs that should be used are exposed under `plugin.mixins`.
 These include all built-in mixins and notification methods.
 An up-to-date reference can be found in the source code (current master can be [found here](https://github.com/inventree/InvenTree/blob/master/InvenTree/plugin/mixins/__init__.py)).

 #### Models and other internal InvenTree APIs